sm18lr88/OpenAI_TTS_GUI/README.md

 - [Python](https://www.python.org/downloads/)
 - [ffmpeg](https://www.ffmpeg.org/download.html)

-(Creating a new environment with Conda/Miniconda is always preferred)
+(Creating a new environment with UV or Conda is preferred)

 Then install these python requirements: